cwahlmann/vz200-remake/en/04_assembly_monitor.md

 ![Glue rubber feet](../images/img_monitor_18_gummifuesse.jpg "Glue rubber feet")

 Then either glue the seperately printed front panel to the front or design your own one.
+Hint: Paint the front panel beforehand to avoid compromising the TFT panel.

 ![Glue monitor front panel](../images/img_monitor_21_monitor_front.jpg "Glue monitor front pane")

-Now paint the monitor to your liking.
+Now paint the rest of the monitor to your liking.
+If you already glued the front panel to the monitor, use masking tape to cover the TFT panel.
 Here is an example in a 1950er retro look;

 ![Painted Monitor](../images/img_monitor_22_monitor_bemalt.jpg "Painted Monitor")